 It’s good to have no more than one percent salt concentration in the irrigation solution, which would end up being close to 1 teaspoon per 500ml of water.
 The preferred temperature of the saline solution will differ from one person to another.
 Lots of people prefer a somewhat warmer solution while some like a cooler solution, but it might be a wise decision to use a basic temperature that is close to one’s own body’s temperature to make sure that one is more comfortable without potentially irritating the inner nasal tissue.
 Using a neti pot simply involves pouring a stream of water into one nostril and letting it flow out of the other nostril.

-Steps for Using a Neti Pot
+Step by Step Instructions on Using a Neti Pot

 Just before use, always ensure the neti pot is clean inside from any foreign particles and debris.
 This is important to make sure the saline solution stays pure and to keep hazardous content from entering into the nasal passageways, as opposed to cleaning them out.